 By mimicking nature and incorporating biophilic design elements like smart shading and extensive terraces, the tower designs for Central Place Sydney improve energy performance and enhance the wellbeing of those working within.Read More

 SOM and Fender Katsalidis’ architectural concept evolved from the overall urban planning strategy: two towers are expressed as three individual forms in order to reduce their visual density.
 Their distinct shapes read as a family, while each tower retains its own identity in terms of height, scale, articulation, and materiality.
 The building podiums are clearly distinguished from the towers above, each with a height, massing, and material palette that compliments adjacent heritage buildings.
 Spaces between the buildings are designed to allow pedestrians to flow efficiently through and within the district.

 Inside the buildings, each floor is conceived as a unique “neighborhood” connected by shared amenity spaces.
 Terraces, naturally ventilated winter gardens, and atria allow tenants to enjoy an outdoor-indoor environment.
 The floorplates will be naturally ventilated via operable windows and an automated facade system.

 The workspaces have been designed to be highly flexible, with the possibility to be combined and expanded both within and between floors.
 These adaptable spaces can accommodate growing technology and innovation companies as their needs evolve.

 The strategy for “breathable” buildings extends to a holistic consideration of how architecture relates to its environment.
-The buildings are shaped to mitigate wind forces and admit natural light, while the computer-controlled facade shades the interiors from direct sunlight and reduces heat gain.
+The buildings are shaped to mitigate wind forces and admit natural light.